 Amusement parks are temporal zones where familiarity and routine succumb to wonder and play.
-Brightly painted characters and lurid carnival attractions, they are not meant to last forever.
-As they decay their bright, cheerful facades become mysterious and fragmented ruins.
-They transcend merriment and pleasure to stand as markers of time and lost hours.
-Quick excitement and harmless fear sobers into hope, pathos and endurance.
+Brightly painted characters and lurid carnival attraction are not meant to last forever.
+Over time the colorful creatures become mysterious and fragmented ruins.
+Transcending merriment they stand as markers of time and lost pleasure.